DataLayerHost/txms-server/README.md

 The server is designed to connect with the following blockchain providers:

+- Blockchcain:
   - Blockbook: A blockchain indexer supporting Core, Bitcoin, and other cryptocurrencies.
+  - JSON-RPC: A generic connector for any blockchain supporting JSON-RPC.
 - SMS and MMS receiving services (e.g., Twilio, Nexmo, Plivo) [Charges may apply].

 Blockbook can be substituted by connecting directly to a Blockchain node.
 However, streaming transactions is only possible after the node is fully synchronized, which significantly increases the server's resource requirements.
 To avoid this, we opted to use external services.
-If you require a node-based solution, please consider contributing to the project or reaching out to us directly.
+If you require a node-based solution, please consider using RPC connector.

 ## Free and Paid Plans